KevinMcT/imbalanced/index.md

 ### Loot distribution
 We'll to be using a combination of Loot Council and rolling to distribute loot.

+Regarding the council itself, it will consist of a rotating membership made up of a few officers and a few raiders.
+Thus we avoid the situation of having a set group distributing the loot minimizing the risk of corruption.
+With that being said, the raid core consists of a fairly mature audience so we don't expect this to be an issue regardless.
+If we we're to be proven wrong, the system would be reevaluated.

 ## Join us (How can you join?!)

-The current core is just north of 20+ players fairly evenly spread out across all classes.
+The current core is just north of 30+ players fairly evenly spread out across all classes.

 Full on:
 Warriors